tylim88/Efficient-Typescript-Mororepo/README.md

 When choosing tools, the following four qualities are considered in this order of importance:

-1. Type safety: Type safety is crucial for scaling code.
-It also brings benefits such as autocompletion and documentation, and can serve as a "single source of truth" by keeping everyone in sync.
-Type safety can also eliminate the need for unnecessary conditional statements and the corresponding tests.
+1. Type safety: Type safety: Ensuring type safety is essential for code scaling.
+Types bring benefits such as autocompletion and intrinsic documentation, and can serve as a "single source of truth" by keeping everyone in sync.
+Type safety can also eliminate the need for unnecessary runtime type checks and corresponding tests, improving code efficiency and scalability.

 2. Ease of use: There are an infinite number of technologies to learn, but everyone only has 24 hours per day.
 It is important to choose tools that are easy to learn, easy to discard, and easy to relearn in order to respect developers' time.